Mera peak Climbing - 12 Days

 Many hours into the trek, you would arrive at Khare, an exposed, windy area that serves as a base for adaptation and final medication before heading for the peak.
 This is also one place where one will get their first good look at the huge north face of Mera Peak.

 Many simple teahouses make Khare the resting point for replenishing hydration stores and preparing for a rise.
-Most groups tend to spend a fresh day then so that they can train in the use of climbing outfits, like crampons, ropes, and harnesses, therefore ensuring that everyone is well-rehearsed before moving on to the final rise.
+Most groups tend to spend a fresh day there so that they can train in the use of climbing outfits, like crampons, ropes, and harnesses, therefore ensuring that everyone is well-rehearsed before moving on to the final rise.

-Day 6 is set for acclimatization in Khare (5,045m), marking the critical passage to the safe and successful summit attempt of Mera Peak.
+Day Six is set for acclimatization in Khare (5,045m), marking the critical passage to the safe and successful summit attempt of Mera Peak.
 This extra day allows your body to become accustomed to the high altitude and hence reduces the risk of altitude sickness.
 This rest day does not imply a feet-up attitude; it includes easy hikes around the area to higher elevations and back on the climb high, sleep low principle.
 The little hikes provide wonderful views of Mera Peak and surrounding glaciers to help you slowly adjust to the thin mountain air.

 Apart from the acclimatization walks, the day is also a time for pre-climbing training with potential instruction from your guides on using your climbing equipment.
 This may include practice with crampons, harnesses, ice axes, and rope techniques, which will arm you with confidence and ensure competence in handling the gear when you move up onto the glacier.